niksu/dosarray/doc/USAGE.md

 The output of the network configuration script displays all the commands executed in the host.
 Changes applied to iptables and routes can be viewed by running `sudo iptable -S`.
 Similarly, the newly added routes can be viewed by running `ip route show`

-Take for example the following route modification command - `sudo route add -net 192.168.1.0 netmask 255.255.255.0 gw 192.168.0.1`.
+Take for example the following route modification command: `sudo route add -net 192.168.1.0 netmask 255.255.255.0 gw 192.168.0.1`.
 On executing `ip route show`, this new route will be displayed as follows in the output:

 ```
 192.168.1.0/24 via 192.168.0.1 dev em1
 ```
-Alternatively, if you run 'ip route get 192.168.1.0' on the host, a correct output would look like:
+Alternatively, if you run `ip route get 192.168.1.0` on the host, a correct output would look like:
 ```
 192.168.1.0 via 192.168.0.1 dev eno1  src 192.168.0.11
     cache